 These tactics won’t bring you hundreds of links instantly.
 But over time will surely add more SEO value to your blog and increase search visibility.

-But like all things, your experience and unique knowledge count most.
+Like all things, your experience and unique knowledge count the most.

-These 10 link building strategies are not concrete or absolute rules.
-Carry out your own experiments, analysis, and research to see what could be better working for you.
+You need to test your experiments, analysis, and research to see what could better work for you.